Dragver9875/One-Direction/README.md

 Use neural learning to improve road-segment and transition scoring, while preserving graph topology and sequence consistency through HMM decoding.
 ```

+The current recommended research direction is to keep **GNN-HMM + Viterbi** as the primary system, then use PPO and D-SAC as controlled experimental baselines or future hybrid reranking modules.